Code-Institute-Submissions/luxury-watches/README.md

 Youtube blondiebytes/mmtuts for assistance with responsiveness.

 Acknowledgements:
 I would like to acknowledge Matt, the Code Institute tutor.
-I used his code from the Bootstrap 4 tutorial to place the background image into the index.html page.
+I used his code from the Bootstrap 4 tutorial to place the background image into the index.html page, however, i have since removed this feature.

 photo in aboutus.html https://unsplash.com/photos/vTA2Het76y8 = tim-mossholder